KiaFathi/nodefyBot/README.md

  console.log(data);
 });
 ```
-####Special Note: The Twitter API will only let you request data 15 times per 15 minutes, so be
-careful about trying to request data too often.
-In the next step of our app, we will limit our get requets to
+#####Special Note: The Twitter API will only let you request data 15 times per 15 minutes, so be careful about trying to request data too often.
+In the next step of our app, we will limit our get requets toonce every minute.
-once every minute.

 Run nodemon basic-server.js to see what our data looks like!

 Our mentions come back as an array, with each individual mention as an object in that array.
-These
-objects have a ton of information, for now let's just worry about the basics.
-We want to get the
-username of whoever sent the mention, the text of that mention, and the id string of the mention.
-The id string is an identifier twitter uses to monitor each tweet, we will use this to make sure
-our server doesn't respond multiple times to each tweet.
+These  objects have a ton of information, for now let's just worry about the basics.
+We want to get the username of whoever sent the mention, the text of that mention, and the id string of the mention.
+The id string is an identifier twitter uses to monitor each tweet, we will use this to make sure our server doesn't respond multiple times to each tweet.

 We will store each tweet's username and message as a single object, in an array called latestMentions.
-Each id string will be stored as a key in an object called idStrings, so so we can quickly look up as
-to whether those id strings have been handled or not.
+Each id string will be stored as a key in an object called idStrings, so so we can quickly look up as to whether those id strings have been handled or not.

 ```js
 //basic-server.js